 - The right to appeal against admission decisions. - The right to participate in Ofsted & school based questionnaires. - The right to be asked to give consent; e.g. to the child taking part in school trips.
-Non-resident parents must contact the school if they wish for their consent to be received for school trips and visits. - The right to request access to the child's educational record. - Participation in any exclusion procedure. - Attendance at parent meetings / school events.
+Non-resident parents must contact the school if they wish for their consent to be received for school trips and visits - The right to request access to the child's educational record. - Participation in any exclusion procedure. - Attendance at parent meetings / school events.
 Non-resident parents on the school mailing list will receive a letter informing them of the date of Parent Teacher Consultations, asking if an appointment is required.
-The usual custom is for both parents to attend the same meetings.

-Access to school records and copies of school reports, including:

-• One annual full report.

-• One progress report for each Parent Teacher Consultation evening.

-• Access to newsletters and letters which advertise school events, which can also be viewed through the school website.

-• The right to initiate or be involved in the procedure for obtaining a statement of special educational needs for the child.

-• The right to withdraw the child from religious education and collective worship and sex education.
+The usual custom is for both parents to attend the same meetings. - Access to school records and copies of school reports, including: - o One annual full report. - ${\scriptstyle o}$ One progress report for each Parent Teacher Consultation evening. - o Access to an online reporting system for Early years, Tapestry which is updated thoughout the year - Access to accelerated reader - Access to newsletters and letters which advertise school events, which can also be viewed through the school website. - The right to initiate or be involved in the procedure for obtaining a statement of special educational needs for the child. - The right to withdraw the child from religious education and collective worship and sex education.
 In order for this to occur, the agreement of both parents would be required.